balderdashy/sails/ROADMAP.md

 Feature                                          | Proposal                                                                              | Summary
  :---------------------------------------------- | :------------------------------------------------------------------------------------ | :----------------------------------------------------------------------------------------------------------
  Generate `test/` folder in new Sails apps       | [#2499](https://github.com/balderdashy/sails/pull/2499#issuecomment-171556544)        | Generate a generic setup for mocha tests in all new Sails apps.
 Originally suggested by [@jedd-ahyoung](https://github.com/jedd-ahyoung).
+ Improve CORS implementation | Not assigned | Minor changes to the current CORS hooks to better follow the specs/remove inconsistencies.